- Daily & Weekly newsletters

 Bûûmplanters is a non-profit that provides trees to residents to plant on their own properties and also accepts donations of trees and shrubbery to replant.
 Anyone bringing them a Christmas tree typically gets a small fruit tree or fruit shrub in return.

-Keep an eye on the Bûûmplanters Facebook page for details of this year's collection in the coming weeks.
-Donations of trees are generally open to residents of Brussels-City, Schaerbeek, Molenbeek, Jette and Saint-Josse.
+The Bûûmplanters Facebook page has details of this year's collection.
 The trees must have roots and be planted in a bucket of earth.
 If the tree survives, residents have the option of picking it up next year to be used again as their Christmas tree.

 Replant it yourself